 Throughout the whole section, you'll alternate between passing through groves of huge aspen trees, through coniferous forests, and through open meadows.
 No matter the season, the local flora will provide beautiful scenery.
 Whether it's buds, or fall colors, wildflowers or tawny grasses, your route won't be short of spectacular.

 Be sure to bring a lot of water and food as there is no access along the route.
 You'll be heading into the high alpine, and some of the more exposed sections of the trail can get windy and cold due to the elevation.
 Be prepared and dress accordingly!

-This trail passes through both open meadow and forests where you will see many different plants and wildlife.
+This trail passes through both open meadow and forests where you'll see many different plants and wildlife.
 The first couple miles of trail from Kenosha Pass wind through large aspen groves which are beautiful during the fall.